piaodazhu/fileserver/README.md

-# Fileserver
+# fileserver

 [中文](./README_ZH.md)

-## Introduction
+## Description
-An extremely simple HTTP file server with minimal features.
+A simple HTTP file server with minimal features.

 ## Features
 1. Extremely simple.
 No need to install specific clients; any user can directly upload and download using wget/curl.
-2. Quick deployment.
-Single file, statically compiled, and runs with default configuration.
+2. Fast deployment.
+Single-file static compilation, runs with default configurations.
 3. Web browsing.
-Supports basic web directory browsing and downloading.
+Supports simple web directory browsing and downloading.
-4. Progress query.
-Supports real-time progress query during file upload.
+4. Progress tracking.
+Supports real-time progress tracking during file uploads.
-5. Not secure.
-Simple password verification is performed only during upload.
-It is recommended for use only in trusted local networks.
+5. Insecure.
+Provides only simple password validation, rate limiting, and concurrency control.
+It is recommended for use only in trusted intranets.

 ## Service Configuration
 ```yaml